Canada: Alberta

 Record Keeping

-According to Section 10 of Directive 060, 2020, operators should maintain a log of flaring, incineration, and venting events and respond to public complaints.
+According to Section 10 of Directive 060, 2020 , operators should maintain a log of flaring, incineration, and venting events and respond to public complaints.
+Logs must include the date, time, duration, gas source or type (e.g., sour gas or acid gas), rates, and volumes for each incident.
 Records should be kept for at least 12 months.
-Section 8 requires operators to retain records of methane emissions for four years from the date they were created unless otherwise noted and provide them to the AER upon request.
-Section 5 requires gas plant operators to provide documentation for metering or estimating flared and vented gas volumes upon request from the AER.
+Section 5 of the directive requires gas plant operators to provide documentation for metering or estimating flared and vented gas volumes to the AER upon request.
+Section 8 requires operators to retain methane emissions records for four years from the date of their creation unless otherwise noted, and provide them to the AER upon request.

 Data Compilation and Publishing